Permaculture is a design system, modeled on nature offering powerful insight into how we might co-ordinate a global crisis response.

 - Forest gardens for schools

-- Delivering hundreds of courses from Full Permaculture Design to one training and workshops
+- Delivering hundreds of courses from Full Permaculture Design to one to one training and workshops

 - Experience in many contexts, Wales – Uganda and global perspectives

-Founder Steve Jones has been working in this sector since 1991 years has developed an amazing network of people: teachers, growers, designers, craftsmen to put together Sector39
+Founder Steve Jones has been working in this sector since 1991, and over the years has developed an amazing network of people: teachers, growers, designers, craftsmen to put together Sector39.

-We work the unleash the potential for permaculture, community gardening and crafts work to create a saner, more ethical world and ultimately sustainable world.
+We work to unleash the potential for permaculture, community gardening and crafts work to create a saner, more ethical world, and ultimately sustainable world.

 Based in the village of Llanrhaeadr ym mochnant in the Welsh borders, at Dragons Cooperative close to the highest waterfall in Wales.